fau-klue/german-reddit-korpus/README.md

    local/language-scores/RC-de-per-thread-subreddit-filtered.tsv.gz
    ```

-6. extract submissions and comments from raw data
+6. extract submissions and comments from raw data (done separately so we can easily multiprocess)
    ```
    python3 scripts/threads-extract.py
    ```